Armada’s monthly round-up of all the latest electronic warfare news in the product, programme and operational domains.

 Captain CIRCM

 In early June Northrop Grumman announced that the company had delivered its 500th Common Infrared Countermeasures (CIRCM) system to the US Army.
 Reports stated that a further 336 CIRCMs remain on order with the total number of systems to be delivered to exceed 800.
 CIRCM reached an initial operational capability with the US Army in 2023 following the first field installation which occurred in 2021.
 Since then, the system has been installed across the US Army’s helicopter fleet.
 CIRCM is also expected to be installed onboard the army’s Future Vertical Lift rotorcraft platform.
-Bob Cough, Northrop Grumman’s vice president of aircraft survivability, told Armada that he expects CIRCM production to continue into the 2030s.
+Bob Gough, Northrop Grumman’s vice president of aircraft survivability, told Armada that he expects CIRCM production to continue into the 2030s.
 CIRCM units currently under contract are expected to complete delivery by 2026.

 Bad News for Jammers